Why Is It So Hard To Let Go

 In both cases, Cognitive Dissonance and Trauma Bonding, the layers and complexity are determined by a multitude of factors, and vary from person to person.
 Struggle is often an indicator that we’ve reached the edge of our knowledge or ability.
 When working through abuse recovery, recognizing that you need help critical.

 There are plenty of books and scholarly articles about Trauma Bonding, PTSD, CPTSD and Cognitive Dissonance.
-What we really need to understand here though is that abusive relationships can and often do result in emotional trauma.
-When leaving an abusive partner or when letting go of what is killing you is hard, seek the support you deserve to help you THRIVIVE!
+What is important to understand is that abusive relationships can and often do result in emotional trauma.
+When leaving an abusive partner or when letting go of what is killing you is hard, seek the support you deserve to help you reclaim your life and transform trauma.
+To learn more about my one-on-one transformational healing programs by Clicking Here or visit the Coaching link in the site menu.

 If you've been blessed by this message, we would love your support.
 For the price of a cup of coffee, you can sponsor today's message and help us reach more and do more for the cause of Christ.